 What’s Unique About Learning Japanese In A Dōjō Lesson?

 Fun, of course.
-It is always fun and sometimes, students are laughing because I even make mistakes in Japanese when I speak. haha!
+It is always fun and sometimes, students are laughing because I even make mistakes in Japanese when I speak.
+Haha!
 But because of that, students can relax and have fun with the lesson!
 I also tell them “I make mistakes as well so You should be ok to make them!”.
-What I wanted to say is that making mistakes is very important to learn languages because you will always learn from the mistakes!
+What I wanted to say is that making mistakes is very important to learn languages because you will always learn from your mistakes!

 Hibikana Nogami – Japanese and English Coach at We

 Dear we-japan.com administrator, Your posts are always well-written and engaging.